Persian Summer Institute

 - Program includes over 150 contact hours, consisting of three to four contact hours per day

-- Program activities include group discussions, one-on-one discussion meetings, oral presentations, media activities, student presentations, and a writing lab
+- Program activities include group discussions, one-on-one discussion meetings, media activities, student presentations, and a writing lab

 Three Levels of Instruction